-- If one of the master enabled stacking members in the stack was set to Force Master by the system administrator (through the GUI Stacking Master selector), that master enabled stacking member is the Stack Master.
+• If one of the master enabled stacking members in the stack was set to Force Master by the system administrator (through the GUI - Stacking Master selector), that master enabled stacking member is the Stack Master.
 Stacking members which are defined as Force Master stacking members are manually selected as the Stack Master.
-Only a master enabled stacking member can be selected as the Force Master. - If the stack contains more than one stacking member whose Unit ID is either 1 or 2, then one of the stacking members are elected the Stack Master.
+Only a master enabled stacking member can be selected as the Force Master.

+- If the stack contains more than one stacking member whose Unit ID is either 1 or 2, then one of the stacking members are elected the Stack Master.
 It does not matter if the Unit ID was originally automatically or manually assigned.
 These stacking members are called Master Enabled.
-If there is only one stacking member, that stacking member is selected as the Stack Master, even if the stacking member's Unit ID is 2. - If there are more than one stacking members, the two stacking members decide which stacking member is elected Stack Master by checking:

-- Which stacking member has been running for a longer time.
+If there is only one stacking member, that stacking member is selected as the Stack Master, even if the stacking member's Unit ID is 2.
+If there is a stacking member Unit ID 2 which up-time is 30 minutes and Unit ID 1's uptime is 19 minutes.
+The difference is 11, which is greater than 10 minutes, thus the Unit ID 2 is the elected Stack Master. - If there are more than one stacking members, the two stacking members decide which stacking member is elected Stack Master by checking: - Which stacking member has been running for a longer time.
 The up-time is measured in increments of 10 minutes.
-The stacking member running the longest is elected the Stack Master. - If they have been running for the same amount of time, the stacking member with the Unit ID 1 is the stack Master. - If both stacking members have been running for the same amount of time, and both stacking membes have the same Unit ID, the stacking members with the lowest MAC addressis selected as the Stack Master.
+The stacking member running the longest is the elected Stack Master. - If they have been running for the same amount of time, the stacking member with the Unit ID 1 is the stack Master. - If both stacking members have been running for the same amount of time, and both stacking membes have the same Unit ID, the stacking members with the lowest MAC addressis selected as the Stack Master.
 The other unit is rebooted and is assigned the Unit ID 2. - If the stack contains one or more stacking members set to the factory default states, and there is no Unit ID assigned to a stacking member, then the Stack Master is one of these stacking members.
 The stacking member selected to be the Master is the stacking member running for the longest time.
 If all stacking members are running the same amount of time, the stacking member with the lowest MAC address is selected as the Stack Master.